The Campus Ministries Department coordinates spiritual and pastoral resources for The College of Idaho, independent of religious tradition.

 Students can receive scholarships for leadership in many areas of Christian community leadership including musical talent, technical ability (video or sound) and community life development.
 Scholarships are renewable for up to 4 years.
 Click here for more information and an application.

 Students can explore and develop their gifts for Christian leadership in three ways:

-- Leadership: Our student leadership team is supported to grow in faith while discovering and using their gifts and passion for leadership in 1) all-campus worship; 2) discipleship; 3) creating Christian communities; leading local and international service opportunities.
+- Leadership: Our student leadership team is supported to grow in faith while discovering and using their gifts and passion for leadership in 1) all-campus worship; 2) discipleship; 3) creating Christian communities.
+Student may also help lead a local or international service trip.
 Stop by the Campus Ministries office for an application.

 - Christian Leadership Minor (click here): Earn an academic minor in the Professional Studies and Enhancements PEAK to integrate your faith in any future career.

 Diversity on Campus

 MUSLIM: We have a small but growing population of Muslim students.
 For information about actvities and friendships contact Phil Rogers